lachlan-ibm/verify_access_autoconf/doc/access-control.rst

 Advanced Configuration Parameters
 =================================
 The Advanced Configuration Parameters entry is used to set module wide properties for authentication and authorization components.
-The list of avaliable properties is dependant on the target version of Verify Access beign configured.
+The list of available properties is dependant on the target version of Verify Access being configured.
 Administrators are able to use the Verify Access assigned identifier or the name of the property.